jdersch/PERQemu/PERQemu/Readme.txt

             any extra apps (yet).
 This image includes some fun new demos not previously available on PERQemu!

+        pnx1.prqm:
+            A bundle of the basic PNX 1.3 installation from the PERQmedia repository, but reformatted as a .prqm image.

        Additional "stock" hard drive or floppy images may be included as well.
 Any custom disk images you create or import are loaded from and saved in the Disks/ directory by default.
 Please consult the